dani-f/SR2_News_Mining/README.md

 # SR2 News Mining
 _Analysing news broadcasted by German radio station SR2_

 Topics are set and public opinion is framed by broadcasting stations.
 This project wants to analyze the daily news broadcasted by German radio station SR2.
-The leading question is to see how many times a certain news-message is transmitted and how the main news-themes develop over time.
+The guiding idea of this analysis is to see how many times a certain news-message is transmitted and how the main news-themes develop over time.

 ## Source
 The data should be gathered from officially accessible documents, in order not to directly depend on the willingness of somebody to provide information.
-In this case, the data are scraped from the SR2 web page; precisely from the two main news formats the channel transmits.
+In this case, the data are scraped from the SR2 web page; precisely from the two main news formats the channel transmits (Bilanz am Mittag and Bilanz am Abend).

 ## Structure
-Data are first scraped with R/get_data.R and then saved as a .csv or .Rdata file.
-Data exploration and visualizations are created within analysis.md (generated from R by analysis.Rmd).
+Data are first scraped with R/get_data.R, then saved as a .csv or .Rdata file.
+Data exploration and visualizations are created within analysis.md (generated from within RStudio by analysis.Rmd).

 ## Software
 - R version 3.6.2